rp-rs/rp2040-project-template/README.md

 cargo run --release
 ```

-If you aren't using a debugger, check out [alternative runners](#alternative-runners) for other options
+If you aren't using a debugger (or want to use cargo-embed/probe-rs-debugger), check out [alternative runners](#alternative-runners) for other options

 <!-- TABLE OF CONTENTS -->
 <details open="open">